 As shown in the red (data from the mobile app ‘Moment’), what has changed is how much time we spend looking at screens.
 It used to be only minutes in 2007.
 Now our phones, laptops and tablet usage is taking up most of our free time and dramatically cutting into our social and leisure time, much like TV had previously done in the second half of the 20th century.

-Unlike TV, this has not been by accident, with the smartest minds of today often focusing on how to attract and sustain our attention on their games, sites, and apps.
-Alter explored this brilliantly in his recent book ‘Irresistible’, which I put in my top 40 countdown of my favourite psychology books.
+Unlike TV, this has not been by accident, with today’s most brilliant minds often focusing on how to attract and sustain our attention on their games, sites, and apps.
+Alter explored this brilliantly in his recent book ‘Irresistible’, which I put in my top 40 favourite psychology books countdown.

 A 2017 review by Brendan Meagher on the Australian Psychological Society Website introduced me to the term ‘problematic mobile phone use’.
-This is “an inability to regulate one’s use of the mobile phone, which has negative consequences in daily life” (Billieux, 2012).
+It is “an inability to regulate one’s mobile phone use, which has negative consequences in daily life” (Billieux, 2012).

 Australia is now fourth in the world in terms of smartphone usage.
 84% of us have a mobile phone, with 85% of teenagers and young adults exceeding 2 hours of screen use on their phones every day.
 The average for all Australian mobile phone users is 2.5 hours a day, which adds up to 38 days per year.
-We check something on our phone 30 separate times each day, and 45% of Australians now say that they couldn’t live without their phones (Meagher, 2017).
-Possibly the scariest statistic is that 42% of Australians over 18 still use their phones while driving, despite this being linked with a much higher risk of car accidents (Rumschlag, 2015).
+We check something on our phones 30 separate times each day, and 45% of Australians now say that they couldn’t live without their phones (Meagher, 2017).
+The scariest statistic is that 42% of Australians over 18 still use their phones while driving, despite this creating a much higher risk of car accidents (Rumschlag, 2015).

 Consequences of Excessive Mobile Phone Use

-Mobile phone overuse can be likened to an addiction, with similar symptoms to substance use problems, including tolerance, withdrawal, and daily-life disturbance (Kwon et al., 2013).
+Mobile phone overuse has similarities to addictions or substance use problems, including tolerance, withdrawal, and daily-life disturbance (Kwon et al., 2013).